basarat/typescript-book/docs/types/type-system.md

 sample = true; // Error!
 ```

-Unlike an `interface` you can give a type alias to literally any type annotation.
+Unlike an `interface` you can give a type alias to literally any type annotation (useful for stuff like union and intersection types).
 Here are a few more examples to make you familiar with the syntax:

 ```ts
 type Text = string | { text: string };